grongierisc/iris-fix-protocol/README.md

 ### Settings and Sessions

+**Note that** only one session can be opened by Python.Fix--- operation.

+We have an **Order Session**, `Python.FixOrder` that can send to the server any message/request.

+We have a **Quote Session**, `Python.FixQuote` that automatically subscribe to market data request and can send to the server any quote request.

-**Note that** only one session can be used by Python.FixBusinessOperation, if you want to modify the parameters of this session, click on the `Python.FixBusinessOperation` then go to `settings` in the right tab, then in the `Python` part, then in the `%settings` part.
+If you want to modify the parameters of these session, click on the `Python.FixOrder` or `Python.FixQuote` then go to `settings` in the right tab, then in the `Python` part, then in the `%settings` part.
 Here, you can enter or modify any parameters ( don't forget to press `apply` once your are done ).<br>
-Here's the default configuration :
+Here's the default configuration for the Fix Order:
 ```
 BeginString=FIX.4.3
-SenderCompID=CLIENT
+SenderCompID=CLIENTORDER
 TargetCompID=SERVER
 HeartBtInt=30
 SocketConnectPort=3000